 12. How will the school prepare and support my child at times of transition?

 We recognise that all transitions are important stages in a young person’s life, therefore we have developed many ways to make these experiences as positive as possible.
-This includes the provision of enrichment afternoons and Mud Club where children mix with teaching staff and pupils from other year groups in order to become familiar and comfortable with different members of the school community and different spaces in the school.
-Specific transition mornings take place towards the end of each year, so that pupils can see their new classroom and get to know their new teachers and support staff.
-We have close links with local secondary schools and work closely with them to tailor transition programmes according to the needs of our pupils.
+This includes the provision of enrichment afternoons and Mud Clubs where children mix with teaching staff and pupils from other year groups in order to become familiar and comfortable with different members of the school community and different spaces within the school.
+All pupils take part in a moving-up day and specific transition mornings take place towards the end of each year, so that pupils can see their new classroom and get to know their new teachers and support staff.
+We have close links with local secondary schools and work with them to tailor transition programmes according to the needs of our pupils.

 We appreciate that some children may need even more support in order to cope with these times of change and, working closely with the child and their parents, we will tailor a specific programme of activities to help them at this crucial time.
-Transition meetings are held for specific pupils at the end of the school year so that pupil, parents and current class teacher can meet and share information with the class teacher for the coming academic year.
+Transition meetings are held for specific pupils at the end of the school year so that pupil, parents and the current class teacher can meet and share information with the class teacher for the coming academic year.
+Bespoke transition books are made for pupils who struggle with change.

 13. How are the school’s resources allocated and matched to children’s special educational needs?